AX-MMD/Koikatsu-OpenNSFW-Sound-Pack-port/README.md

 > Category [Author Name][OpenNSFW].

 You will also see these tags on each item when using the search function.
-This should help with credit attribution if you want to publish works, commercial or not, as required by the terms of the [OpenNSFW Sound Pack](https://opennsfw.carrd.co/).

 Example: